CaoRuiming/scrape-extension/README.md

 ## Project Philosophy

 I built extension for personal use and prioritized simplicity and use of modern ECMAScript/TypeScript over importing external libraries and packages.
-The only real dependencies for this project are npm and TypeScript -- the ESLint packages are optional but nice to have.
+The only real dependencies for this project are npm and TypeScript.

 I also don't care about backwards compatibility with older browsers for this project.
 Setting up transpiling to older versions of ECMAScript/JavaScript wouldn't have been that much more difficult, but I didn't want to transpile things if I didn't have to.
 I fully expect users of this extension (primarily myself) be running modern web browsers.